 And hopefully it will help prevent any type of election tampering of any kind in the future.

-What do you think about this change?
-Will you use this feature?
+Will you use this feature or do you already?
 Share your thoughts in the comments below.

 If you want more Facebook Ads information, make sure you grab my free ebook and mini-course on Facebook Ads!